F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

    ------------------------ ----------------------- -------------------------------------------------------------------
    items                    -                       List the Self IP address of each instance to route traffic to.
 This is only required when discoveryType is ``static``.
    ------------------------ ----------------------- -------------------------------------------------------------------
-   routeGroupDefinitions    -                       List of route tables or route groups to update in the event of failover (Released in v1.5.0 to support advanced routing scenarios).
-NOTE: In AWS and Azure, ``routeGroupDefintions`` translates to route tables.
+   routeGroupDefinitions    -                       List of route tables or route groups to update in the event of failover.
+This feature is available in CFE v1.5.0+ to support advanced routing scenarios.
+In AWS and Azure, ``routeGroupDefintions`` translates to route tables.
 GCP does not have route tables so it translates to groups or collections of routes.
 This option is intended for use in shared services and/or sandwich architectures with multiple BIG-IP clusters (which may share networks) and require per-route table granularity.
 For example, if you have routes that you specificially want update in one table vs. another (ex.
 0.0.0.0 for only the internal routing table and not on the external routing table).
 See :ref:`advanced-routing-examples` for example declarations.
    ------------------------ ----------------------- -------------------------------------------------------------------
-   scopingName              -                       String containing name or id of routing table to update.
+   scopingName              -                       String containing the name or ID of routing table to update.
 If you use this, you do not need to tag the route tables.
 See :ref:`advanced-routing-examples` for example declarations.
    ======================== ======================= ===================================================================

 |